 Iterate on solutions in hours, not weeks or months.
 There is no need to write code for business logic or UI, though the Page Designer is also open and extensible for developers who wish to create their own unique extensions.

-Navigate between Nintex Automation Cloud and Apps
+Navigate between Nintex Automation Cloud and Nintex Apps

-Nintex Automation Cloud and Apps are part of a connected experience.
+Nintex Automation Cloud and Nintex Apps are part of a connected experience.
 Because of this, you can manage workflows, tasks, and in-house data tables in Nintex Automation Cloud, and then make them available within your apps.

 - Ensure you are in the workflows section of Nintex Automation Cloud by clicking Automate in the navigation bar